FM Transmitter Circuit Production Chart - BBG

 click on your mouse.
 Then save the image as - somewhere in your files.

-Original Circuit Board Production Chart that I used to mass produce the BBG unit is shown
+Original Circuit Board Production Chart that I used to mass produce the BBG transmitter circuit is shown

 only displays 6 boards, and was my original master template, I upgraded it to 12 boards on an